stenionobres/EntityFrameworkCoreLab/README.md

 ### EF Core Entity State

+A brief explanation of the EF Core Entity State aims to help understand what happens when entities are added, updated or deleted from the database.

+When an entity is read it is `tracked` by default by EF Core, this is known as a `tracked entity`.

+> Tracked entities: are instances of entities that were read from the database using a query that does not include the **AsNoTracking** method.
+Alternatively after an entity is used in an EF Core method (Add, Update or Delete) the entity is tracked.

+All tracked entities have a property called `State`.
+The State of an entity can be obtained using the following command:

+    context.Entry(someEntityInstance).State

+Where `context` is the instance of the DbContext class used.

+Below is a list of possible States and what happens when the `SaveChanges` method is executed:

+* Added - The entity does not exist in the database.
+SaveChanges inserts it.
+* Unchanged - The entity exists in the database and has not been modified on the client.
+SaveChanges ignores it.
+* Modified - The entity exists in the database and has been modified on the client.
+SaveChanges updates it.
+* Deleted - The entity exists in the database and has been deleted.
+SaveChanges the delete.
+* Detached - The entity is not "tracked".
+SaveChanges ignores it.

+Normally the `State` is not changed directly, for that, several EF Core commands are used to ensure that everything will be changed correctly.

+The classes [AmazonCustomerInsertLabMapper](./EntityFrameworkCoreLab.Persistence/Mappers/Amazon/AmazonCustomerInsertLabMapper.cs), [AmazonCustomerUpdateLabMapper](./EntityFrameworkCoreLab.Persistence/Mappers/Amazon/AmazonCustomerUpdateLabMapper.cs) and [AmazonCustomerDeleteLabMapper](./EntityFrameworkCoreLab.Persistence/Mappers/Amazon/AmazonCustomerDeleteLabMapper.cs) present examples of how the different states of the `State` property influence the operations sent to the database by DbContext.
+For better interpretation it is necessary to pay attention to the comments inserted in the code.

+> It is highly recommended that the **State** property is not changed directly via code in real applications.

 ## Insert and update use examples

 The class [DisconnectedOperationProcess](./EntityFrameworkCoreLab.Application/Process/DisconnectedOperationProcess.cs) and its dependencies present examples of how to perform inserts and updates on entities with 1 x 1, 1 x N and N x N relationships.